lsst-sqre/sqr-055/index.rst

 To reduce latency and load on the COmanage API, this service should cache those results for some to-be-determined period of time.
 We should consider having a mechanism for the user to invalidate the cache (such as on logout).

+Gafaelfawr will need to retrieve information about a user from this service to expose it in the headers that are passed as part of an authenticated request.
+This is how we pass metadata to services that are not Gafaelfawr-aware and willing to make their own API calls, or to services that should not receive delegated tokens.

-This corresponds primarily to the ``/auth/api/v1/user-info`` route specified in SQR-049_, with the addition of email.
+This corresponds primarily to the ``/auth/api/v1/user-info`` route specified in SQR-049_.

 This API service may also need to support integration with GitHub and with the OpenID Connect and LDAP provider used at the base and summit so that we can remove the remaining user metadata support in Gafaelfawr.
 Alternately, we could use COmanage for those environments as well, but that would likely not meet the off-line requirements for the summit environment, and there is merit in the flexibility to quickly stand up a Rubin Science Platform deployment using GitHub as the identity management system.